1newstar/OracleScripts/Docs/sources/RMANCloning.rst

         )
       )

 This is required because when the database is not ``OPEN``, it is not registered with the listener and so cannot be reached from ``RMAN``.
+You will know if you forget to do this as the ``RMAN`` command will show a message that the listener is *blocking all connections* to the auxiliary database, when you start the cloning process.

 Stop and start the listener service: